 The book I most recommend is now considered a “metaphysical classic”, Many Lives, Many Masters by Dr. Brian Weiss.
 While this is not based on research, it is the true story of a client of his, Catherine, who spontaneously slipped into a past life when Dr. Weiss gave her the suggestion under hypnosis to go back to the root cause of her phobia.
 The book chronicles her path of physical healing as she visited numerous past lives, as well as Dr. Weiss’ change of belief toward reincarnation and healing.
 What made this book extraordinary is that neither Catherine nor Dr. Weiss believed in past lives, nor did they really want to.
 At one point, Masters begin talking through Catherine and telling Dr. Weiss information about his private life, the death of his infant son, that he knew his client had no information about.
 I highly recommend this book because of the skeptical nature of both client and therapist, their own journeys toward healing, and the extraordinary results attained through past life regression.
 Dr. Weiss has numerous books and CDs and an extensive training program.

 Another book I enjoy is by Jenny Cockell, Across TIme and Death.
 This is her true story of finding her past life home and children.
-She is an English Catholic who was raised to not believe in reincarnation.
-Yet, as a child she was plagued with dreams of a town, a home, and leaving behind her five children.
-As this information and knowing continued to grow within her, she followed the clues to an Irish village which she had been drawing maps of earlier in her life.
+As a young child in England, she was plagued with dreams of a town named Malahide, a home, and leaving behind her five children.
+As this information and knowing continued to grow within her, she followed the clues to the Irish village which she had been drawing maps of earlier in her life.
 She located information about her former self, as well as her children.
-She had died in childbirth, leaving young children behind.
+In her previous life, she had died in childbirth, leaving young children behind.
 Through a journalist as a go-between, she contacts them and is able to reunite with a couple of them.
 They were on various talk shows, along with Dr. Weiss, when the book was published in the late 90s.

 In 1967, working at the University of Virginia in Charlottesville, Dr. Ian Stevenson founded the department that conducts survival research, including near-death experiences, out-of-body experiences, visions of deathbed apparitions, after-death communication and reincarnation.
 During the past forty years, Stevenson has been in charge of researching over twenty-five hundred cases of children from all over the world who remember past lives with such detail that the prior life family can be contacted for verification.
 In many cases, these children recognize specific members of their former family by name, remembering details of that family life as well as their death.